Do you struggle to make emotional connections with other people?

 A clear warning sign of Disinhibited Social Engagement Disorder occurs in children when they don’t know about “stranger danger,” creating the assumption that everyone is their friend.
 Obviously, this is problematic into adolescence and adulthood, because you may be extremely trusting of other people.
 It could result in being taken advantage of and heartbreak when you realize that not everybody has good intentions.

-Then, there’s Avoidant Attachment.
+Then, there’s Avoidant Attachment Style.
 With this, you may stop yourself from getting too close to others because you are worried about being hurt or rejected.

 Avoidant Attachment occurs because your parent or caregiver didn’t respond to your needs or they weren’t there for you emotionally.
 Babies and children who are berated for crying or needing love, or ignored when they need adult assistance frequently develop this disorder.